 The “HostageMaster Computer Program”

 HostageMaster, the magnificent creation of Shogi expert Paul Connors, plays on the on-screen chessboard that it provides.
-The program is downloadable, FREE, from www.hostagechess.com.
+The program is downloadable for free from www.hostagechess.com.
 It will show you how Hostage is played if you tell it to fight against itself at a slow rate.
 Challenged to play against you, it could well win, even if you gave it only five seconds to think about each of its moves.
 Although people skilled at standard western chess soon become strong at Hostage, players graded “Expert” at the standard game lose to HostageMaster much of the time if they set the program to its “ten seconds per move” strength while allowing themselves as long as they like for their thinking.
 At “one minute per move”, however, the program is only a little stronger than at “ten seconds” because the many-branched tree of possible sequences of moves grows far more quickly than in standard chess once multiple possibilities of parachuting arrive.
 Similarly, the strength at “five minutes per move” can seem little greater than at “one minute”, so that’s a strength that you’ll probably want to reserve for when the program is left playing against itself overnight.

 Help at the top of the on-screen chessboard gives a brief statement of the rules.
 To make sure you understand them, and to learn some tactical tricks, tell HostageMaster to play against itself.
 Click on Game at the top of the board, then select “Computer plays Both sides”.